reactma/promarkdown/README.md

-  locale?: string //Serach/replace/goto line/ menu tip locale, only support zh-CN now lineNumbers?: boolean // show linenumber or not helpLink?: string //Link to help page for Help menu item atMounted?: (editor: CodeMirror.Editor) => any // Your handler after Remarkdown is mounted.
+  locale?: string //Serach/replace/goto line/ menu tip locale, only support zh-CN now lineNumbers?: boolean // show linenumber or not helpLink?: string //Link to help page for Help menu item atMounted?: (editor: CodeMirror.Editor) => any // Your handler after Promarkdown is mounted.
 You can get your codemirror instance for lowlevel CodeMirror manipulation atUnmounted?: (editor: CodeMirror.Editor, value: string) => any // Your handler after Remardown is unmounted atChange?: (editor: CodeMirror.Editor, change: CodeMirror.EditorChange, value: string) => any // Your handler for editor change. codemirrorOptions?: any // Options that will be passed directly to codemirror